 There are several things that make the island special: besides the shopping districts and the food at hawker centers, its nightlife is also popular among the thousands of tourists who travel to Singapore to be wowed.
 The island country is crowded (expect to find people everywhere you go) but also very green — Singapore is often referred to as the Garden City for its verdant greenery.
 There are around 50 big parks and four reserves on the island, making it a paradise for nature lovers.

 Singapore has a rich history of being ruled by ancient Indonesian rulers.
 But it was Thomas Raffles who began giving the city its present shape in 1819.
 After he declared Singapore to be a free port, traders flocked to the island.
-Singapore later grew to become the busiest port in the world.
+Garden City later grew to become the busiest port in the world.

 Festivals capture the true color of Singapore

 Go for a Singapore tour around January 1 when the country kicks off the New Year with an absolute bang.
 There are fireworks and parties all over the island.
 Especially popular with tourists are the foam parties on the beaches of Singapore.

 But the festival that steals the show is the Chinese New Year.
 The celebrations are colorful and energetic.
 Chingay, a parade on Orchard Road, brings to a close the long period of festivities.

 It’s possible for most tourists to get visas on arrival.
 You can get to the island by plane from all major Asian airports.
 The island’s airport is one of the largest in the region and is serviced by Singapore Airlines and SilkAir, among other airlines.